BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 a sense of direction through which this podcast will wade through this wasteland of historical confusion and competing narratives.
 And I'm elated.

-I'm stoked about the next few episodes, because this is an intense time in Mormon history.
+I'm stoked about the next few episodes because this is an intense time in Mormon history.
 Not just Mormon history, we're approaching the Missouri Mormon War, the Battle of Crooked River.
 We're talking about things that actually have an impact on the greater history of the American continent.
 And that's